bensutherland/simple_pop_stats/README.md

 * stockname
 * none

+If you are working with *MGL_GSI* microsat data, and want to clean your population names, use the following to drop all characters after the first space:
+`fix_pop_names(df = obj)`

 ## 03. Characterize Data ##
 To find the number of samples, markers, alleles, and sample size per population, use the following: